Skip to main content

 Construction of the NCIL is underway

-Learn more about the architectural design and construction timelines for the National Centre for Indigenous Laws at UVic.
+Learn more about the award-winning architectural design and construction timelines for the National Centre for Indigenous Laws at UVic.

 Territory acknowledgement